Picnic Island, Freycinet, Coles Bay, Tasmania

 Published: 17 March, 2016

-10 years ago, Clem Newton-Brown bought Picnic Island – a little sandstone island off the coast of Coles Bay on the Freycinet Peninsula in Tasmania.
+Over a decade ago, Clem Newton-Brown bought Picnic Island – a little sandstone island off the coast of Coles Bay on the Freycinet Peninsula in Tasmania.
 Dotted with Penguin burrows and punctuated by high limestone cliffs, Clem initially used the secluded location as a camping holiday spot with his family.